dontexit/nginx-nix/README.md

 # nginx-nix

-Basic Skeleton for a NGINX on repl.it / nix
+Basic template for a NGINX app on repl.it / nix